mog96/Seed/README.md

 ## Server-side
 ### `webserver.py`
-Webserver.py houses the main backend infrastructure.
-It hosts three types of WebSocket connections.
+Houses the main backend infrastructure.
+It hosts three types of websocket connections.
 One for the session waiting room, one for the game waiting room, one for the game itself.

+Of most importance to a **future developer** is the `on_message` function of the `GameConnection` class.
+At the bottom of this function is the code that stores the final information about a game round in the database.

 #### `SessionConnection`
 Simple class.
 Registers each person who loads the session waiting room page, decrements the count of people on the page each time a connection closes.
 Admin also creates this type of connection in order to send message to create a new session.